 Acceptable Devices for the Secondary BYOD Program

-Students may bring an Apple or Windows device in a laptop or tablet form that meets or exceeds the following specifications:
+Students may bring an Apple or Windows device in a laptop or tablet form that meets or exceeds the following specifications (please note: Android tablets or Chrome operating systems are not supported):

 Windows Laptops / Tablets